rodrigocfelix/SolaceKafkaConnectors/README.md

 The pod already has nano editor installed so if theres any special configuration being needed just open the file with nano and edit it.

-# To run in standalone mode
+# To Run in Standalone mode

 **Configuration:**
   After downloading the repo edit the connection information in the files: